ObserveRTC/observer-service/README.md

       userId: none

   # Setup the sinks to forward Reports.
-  # Detailed description is in the Configuration section
+  # Detailed description is in the Sinks section
   sinks: {}

   # settings related to hamok distributed object storage
-   # and discovery of other observer instances to form a cluster
+  # and discovery of other observer instances to create a grid
   hamok:
     # settings related to the storage grid the observer shares objects through
     storageGrid:
        # the retention time in minutes the Raft keeps logs for
+       # this determines how long a new peer can join to the cluster without
+       # issuing a storage sync.
+If a peer joins after a retention time,
+       # it issues a storage sync which requires the leader to synchronize all
+       # storage with the new follower
        raftMaxLogEntriesRetentionTimeInMinutes: 5

-       # the period of the heartbeat for the leader
+       # the period of the heartbeat for the leader.
+       # this determines for example how fast the replicated storages get updates
        heartbeatInMs: 150

-       # the timeout for a follower when it does not get a heartbeat
+       # the timeout for a follower when it does not get a heartbeat message
+       # from a leader and start an election
+       # rule of thumb to make it at least 3 or 5 times higher than the heartbeat + network delay
-       followerMaxIdleInMs: 30000
+       followerMaxIdleInMs: 1000

        # maximum time for a request between storage grids to exchange
+       # information. note that finding a balance for this value needs consideration
+       # of the network you put the instance in, and the resource capacity your running instance
+       # acquires. if it is too small and response time in the network too big it can cause false
+       # interpretation that the remote peer is not responding.
+However if it is too large
+       # then becasue of the blocking nature of storage operations this can cause an observer
+       # to throttle samples and reports
-       requestTimeoutInMs: 90000
+       requestTimeoutInMs: 3000

-    # endpoint related settings
+    # For other type of discovery settings, please take a look at hamok configuration section
+    discovery:
+       type: StaticDiscovery
+       config:
+          peers:
+             my-other-peer:
+                port: 5603
+                host: "localhost"

+    # For other type of endpoints for hamok to communicate please take a look at hamok cofiguration section
-    endpoint: {}
+    endpoint:
        # The type of the endpoint hamok uses to communicate
        type: WebsocketEndpoint
        config: